 What is COP26 all about?
 Find out the top six things to know

-COP26 opens its doors on Sunday 31st October 2021 for two weeks.
-So, what’s it all about and why is it important?
+COP26 opens its doors on Sunday, 31 October 2021, for two weeks.
+So, what’s it all about, and why is it important?
 Here’s our 'starter for six’ on COP26 to get you up to speed ahead of the event.

 1. What is COP26?

 COP stands for Conference of the Parties.
-Any country who signed the United Nations Framework Convention on Climate Change (UNFCCC) in 1994 will attend (about 200 countries).
+Any country that signed the United Nations Framework Convention on Climate Change (UNFCCC) in 1994 will attend (about 200 countries).

 This year’s meeting will be the 26th meeting, hence COP26.
 It’s a crucial event for the future of our planet.
 The countries gathered will commit to important actions aimed at reversing climate change.
-Under the UNFCCC framework, every country on planet earth is bound to do its utmost to avoid dangerous climate change, whilst reducing greenhouse gas emissions globally in a responsible way.
+Under the UNFCCC framework, every country on planet Earth is bound to do its utmost to avoid dangerous climate change whilst reducing greenhouse gas emissions globally responsibly.

 2. Why is COP26 important?

 It's hugely important as it’s about a united, global response to the climate emergency.
 You may remember COP25 in 2019, held in Madrid, Spain, where Greta Thunberg castigated global leaders for their efforts so far in tackling the urgent challenges we’re facing as a planet: